fmoor/edgedb-docs/doc/ref/edgeql/fundamentals.rst

 Shapes define the *relationships structure* of the data that is retrieved from the DB.
 Thus shapes themselves are a lexical specification used with valid expressions denoting objects.
-There's no need to explicitly include ``id`` in the shape specification because it is always implicitly included since the shape is always based on an object.

 Shapes allow retrieving a set of objects as a `forest`, where each base object is the root of a `tree`.
 Technically, this set of trees is